 For contact details, please email our Disability Advisor.

 Support for UK students can normally be funded through the Disabled Students’ Allowance (DSA).
-Further information about DSA is on page 14 of this document.
+Further information about DSA can be found within the 'Other useful information' section below.

 For students not eligible for DSA, funding options can be discussed with the Disability Advisor.